-The ESA/Roscosmos ExoMars rover is due to launch in 2020… but what will it look like?
+The ESA ExoMars rover… what will it look like?
 How tall is it?
 What will the instruments do?
 How will it search for life?

 Aberystwyth University is one of several UK institutions with involvement in the PanCam instrument on the ExoMars rover, part of a team led by UCL’s Mullard Space Science Laboratory.
-Just over a year ago, after spending many outreach events trying to answer these questions, a small team at Aberystwyth began building a full-scale model of the ExoMars rover especially for outreach events.
+After spending many outreach and public engagement events trying to answer these questions, a small team at Aberystwyth combined our work on the mission with our love of building robots for public engagement to create a full-scale model of the ExoMars rover especially for outreach events.

-You can follow Barnes’ development and adventures on Twitter: @BarnesRover
+You can follow Barnes’ adventures on Twitter: @BarnesRover